 In this post, we dive into what’s new and updated in the latest release of Docker Desktop.

-We are excited to announce added support for ASP.NET.
-Whether you’re new to Docker or a seasoned pro, Docker Init now streamlines Dockerization for your ASP.NET projects.
+We are excited to announce added support for ASP.NET Core.
+Whether you’re new to Docker or a seasoned pro, Docker Init now streamlines Dockerization for your ASP.NET Core projects.
 With a simple

 docker init command in your project folder and the latest Docker Desktop version, watch as Docker Init generates tailored Dockerfiles, Compose files, and .dockerignore files.